 Residents debate over Ascension Parish interchange

-Ascension Parish is a huge hub for industry and is growing at a rapid pace.
+ASCENSION PARISH - Ascension is a huge hub for industry and is growing at a rapid pace.
+Residents and DOTD agree it's time to update the infrastructure.

 An I-10 interchange at Highway 74 has been in the works for years but hasn't moved forward due to a lack of funding.